 Last week I was having lunch with a mutual acquaintance from our book club, Megan, who told me that Lisa approached her while watching their daughters’ basketball practice.
 Lisa started asking Megan about another friend’s political affiliation and religious beliefs, and during the conversation Lisa referred to my husband as a traitor of Jews since he is a Republican.
 I am very hurt and dismayed by this and he is, too.

 My daughter and Lisa’s daughter are friends, but they are too young to be friends without us arranging playdates.
 Others have told me not to confront Lisa.
-What is your advice?
+What is your advice for how to deal with gossip?

 I Heard It Through The Grapevine